phlippieb/resume/README.md

 The `main` branch contains my complete resume.
 Tailored versions for specific applications are "released" by cutting a release branch, editing the content in `resume.md`, and generating a PDF.

-To release to GitHub Pages (see Web version), merge into the `gh-pages` branch.
+To release to GitHub Pages (see Web Version), merge into the `gh-pages` branch.

-## Web version

-A GitHub Pages-hosted version of the resume is available at [phlippieb.github.io/resume](https://phlippieb.github.io/resume).
-It is responsive and supports dark mode.